 It's free to visit and everyone is welcome

-Our usual opening hours are Monday to Friday 10am-4pm, and the second Saturday of every month for our Crafty Saturdays free family activities.
+Our usual opening hours are Monday to Friday 10am-4pm, and the second Saturday of every month for our Sparky Saturdays free family activities.
 We’re closed on Bank Holidays.

 We recommend you allow at least an hour for your visit.